neardaocom/neardao-rs/CONTRIBUTING.md

 We adhere (since v1.0.0) to [Convetional commits](https://www.conventionalcommits.org/en/v1.0.0/#summary).

 ### Rust styleguide

-Please use rustfmt before each commit to keep the code formated.
-Settings TODO
+Please use rustfmt before each commit to keep the code formatted.

 ## Contact us

 Haven`t found answer to your question or something is here missing/not complete?
 Contact us at [Discord channel](https://discord.gg/ED7Gj3tG) or send us email to [dev@gneardao.com](mailto:dev@gneardao.com).